Local SEO, DNI, & NAP Consistency: An Advanced Guide

 If you decide you want to track all calls to the business, there is a way to do this without interfering with your hard-won NAP consistency.
 The main thing you want to do to maintain NAP consistency is avoid having different phone numbers on different local business listings or websites around the web.
 The method outlined below will enable you to achieve NAP consistency.

 This is the most comprehensive call tracking implementation for local SEO, period.
-To do this right you will need a call tracking configuration that includes both a main line tracking number and a session tracking number pool (often referred to as keyword level call tracking or visitor level call tracking).
+To do this right you will need a call tracking configuration that includes both a main line tracking number and a website pool (also referred to visitor tracking).

 So what is a main line tracking number?